jens-koster/the-free-data-stack/freeds-config/README.md

 ## Overview

-TFDS-Config provides a RESTful API for creating, reading, updating, and deleting configuration files stored in YAML format.
+FREEDS-Config provides a RESTful API for creating, reading, updating, and deleting configuration files stored in YAML format.
 It's built using Flask and OpenAPI/Swagger for documentation.

 ## Features